thingspin/open62541/doc/index.rst

   - Support for generating data types from standard XML definitions
   - Support for generating server-side information models (nodesets) from standard XML definitions

-Features on the roadmap for the 0.3 release series but missing in the initial v0.3 release are:
+Features still missing in the 0.2 release are:

-- Encrypted communication in the client
+- Encryption
+- Access control for individual nodes
 - Events (notifications emitted by objects, data change notifications are implemented)
-- Event-loop (background tasks) in the client
+- Event-loop (background tasks) and asynchronous service requests in the client

 Getting Help
 ------------